What is the Queensland Engagement and Wellbeing Survey?

 The Queensland Engagement and Wellbeing Survey is a new tool designed to measure how Queensland students view aspects of their wellbeing and engagement at school.
 The survey will collect data from Queensland schools in a consistent and systematic way to gain a better understanding of the wellbeing and engagement of students and how we can best support them.
 The survey is open to all Queensland state schools, however, participating in the survey is voluntary.

 What kind of questions will the survey ask?

 The survey measures many aspects of students' wellbeing, engagement and experience at school.
 It includes questions about resilience, school climate, sense of belonging, motivation and perseverance, academic self-concept, personal social capabilities, general life satisfaction, future outlook and aspirations, relationships with peers, teachers and at home and general health.

 How will taking part in this survey benefit my child's school?

 Participating will provide your child's school insight into student engagement and wellbeing from the perspective of students.
 Data collected from the survey responses are quickly compiled into reports for school leaders.
-Principals can then use this information to help them identify emerging issues and plan for school improvement.
+Principals can then use this information to help them identify emerging issues, continue to encourage identified strengths and plan for school improvement.

 What does my child need to do to participate in the survey?

-The survey typically takes 30 minutes and will be conducted online during class time.
+The survey takes approximately 30 minutes for secondary students and 45 minutes for primary students and will be conducted online during class time.